 “Let us consider how to stimulate one another to love and good deeds, not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more, as you see the day drawing near.”
 (Hebrews 10:24-25)

 Yes, that may be in the bible, but Jesus never met the people down at my church, or He wouldn’t ask me to be seen with them.
 It’s not so popular to be seen in a church anymore.

 2-Quoting the scriptures and changing them to suit himself

-Jesus consistently used the scriptures to teach others and He unashamedly re-defined life-matters such as giving, Sabbath, praying, fasting, forgiveness, use of wealth, trust, anxiety, marriage, divorce, and the list goes on.
+Jesus consistently used the scriptures to teach others and He unashamedly re-defined life-matters such as giving, sabbath, praying, fasting, forgiveness, use of wealth, trust, anxiety, marriage, divorce, and the list goes on.
 Jesus had the nerve to forgive and heal on the Sabbath for example.
 He accused the religious leaders of malpractice.
 He called them the “blind leading the blind”–“children of the devil.”
 Jesus’ claim to be God and Messiah was the height of heresy and He ultimately died for repeatedly insisting on this.
-Jesus believed and taught that Adam, Eve, Heaven, Hell, Noah, Jonah, Sodom and Sin were literal and real.
+Jesus believed and taught that Adam, Eve, Heaven, Hell, Noah, Jonah, Sodom and Sin and Satan were literal and real.